dimas-nau/voice-enc-proj/README.md

 There are several function scripts placed at function folder.
 The documentation explains the research work flow chart, previous results, and brief explanation of the model.

 ## How to use
+Please note that this process is done in Linux environment, Ubuntu 20.10.
-To use the pipeline bash file just simply run:
+To use the pipeline bash file just simply run this line in your terminal:
 ```bash
 ./decrypt.sh
 ```